ruyabeste/demo-repo/README.md

 | `git config --global user.email "your@email.com"` | Sets the global Git email                                   |

 ---
-📌 Examples of commands I used in this assignment :
+📌 Some examples of commands I used in this assignment :
 - **The command updates the README.md file by staging the changes, committing them with a message, and pushing them to the main branch on GitHub**.

 ![The command updates the README.md file by staging the changes, committing them with a message, and pushing them to the main branch on GitHub.](img/git_add.png)

 - **The git pull origin main command is used to fetch and merge the latest changes from the remote repository's main branch into the local repository**.

 ![The git pull origin main command is used to fetch and merge the latest changes from the remote repository's main branch into the local repository.](img/git_pull_command.png)

 ---